 - Operating system patches required to support Oracle RAC.
-See the release notes from Oracle for details. - Oracle 10g or 11g database management system - Clustering software for your operating system.
+See the release notes from Oracle for details. - Oracle 11g database management system - Clustering software for your operating system.
 See the Oracle documentation for supported clustering software and cluster configurations. - Shared storage software, such as Veritas Cluster File System.
 Note that some clustering software includes a file storage solution, in which case additional shared storage software is not required.

-Note: See the Oracle Fusion Middleware Supported System Configurations page http://www.oracle.com/technology/software/products/ias/fil es/fusion_certification.html for the latest WebLogic Server hardware platform and operating system support, and for the Oracle RAC versions supported by WebLogic Server versions and service packs.
+Note: See "Supported Configurations" in What's New in Oracle WebLogic Server for the latest WebLogic Server hardware platform and operating system support, and for the Oracle RAC versions supported by WebLogic Server versions and service packs.
 See the Oracle documentation for hardware and software requirements required for running the Oracle RAC software.